penn5/TrebleCheck/PRIVACY.md

 ## Permissions breakdown

 - com.android.vending.BILLING
-  - Used only if the installation referrer is Google Play, this permission allows in-app billing for donations
+  - Used only if Google Play is installed, this permission allows in-app billing for donations
   - This permission is only used if you click the donation button

 ## Financial data